botpress/bp-report/README.md

 This is a custom module that allows you to quickly and easily share issues with your conversations in botpress with your team or with the botpress team.

+Note: issues are public, so make sure to only use this while in development.

 ## Example
 ![Botpress Custom Module Template](readme-banner.png)

-You can report anything, bugs or incorrect wordings.
+You can report anything, bugs or incorrect wordings, and you'll get a shareable link for your work.

 ## Getting started
 1. Download [bp-report.tgz](./bp-report.tgz)